MrMonsh/Auto-Splitters/Donald Duck: Goin' Quackers/known_issues.md

 # Known Issues v1.0.0
-* None at the moment!
+* Auto-Splitting doesn't work on the boss from chapter 2.
+Weird.